tournepivoine/shinpokered-fr/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.x
+- Lance and the player will face each other when speaking.
 - Increased the speed of the HP bar animation

 v1.24.3